PranayGawand/hello-world/README.md

 This is my first repository.Followed by the instructions given on github.com to learn github.

 Pranay Gawand
-Senior Software Engineer at Capgemini Indian Experience :
+Senior Software Engineer at Capgemini India
+Experience :
 2+ in .Net technologies
   Such as : c#,ASP.net, ASP.net MVC3/5, ADO.net, WCF, WPF, Winforms, Webservices, VB6, classic asp, COM components